emberjs/website/source/blog/2015-06-12-ember-1-13-0-released.md

 export default Ember.Component.extend({
   click() {
-    // getAttr always returns a value, regardless of mut console.log(this.getAttr('name')); // -> logs model.name's value
+    // getAttr always returns a value, regardless of if an attr is a mut console.log(this.getAttr('name')); // -> logs model.name's value
     // Note that `name` is a mut object: console.log(this.attrs.name.value); // -> logs model.name's value